BiomeFUN 2025

 Lunch Break

-Hands-on training using R/Python to import, preprocess, and filter sequencing data.
+Hands-on training using R to import, preprocess, and filter sequencing data.

 Day 2: Genome and Metagenome Analysis